viviRbi/vyNote/Javascript-notes.md

 ### What are the different scopes of variables in JS?
 - Global scope: variable declared here are accessible from ANYWHERE.
-- Functional scope: variable declared within a function's block {}
+- Functional scope: variable declared and accessible within a that function's block {}
-- Lexical/Block scoping: variable declare in a nested function or in a block of code inside a function only accesible there
+- Lexical/Block scoping: variable only accessible within that nested function or that a block of code

 ### What are the different ways to declare global variables?
 - Declare a variable outside a function